-Archaeologist Mike Collins and his team discovered evidence of people living in Central Texas 20,000 years ago – thousands of years before many scientists thought humans first ventured into the New World.
+Archaeologist Mike Collins and his team discovered evidence of people living in Central Texas up to 20,000 years ago - thousands of years before many scientists thought humans first ventured into the New World.

 That makes this place, now known as The Gault Archaeological Site, located 45 miles northwest of Austin, a game changer in the long and fierce debate about when and how people lived in the Americas during the last ice age.
 It challenges a theory that the first people, dubbed the Clovis culture, arrived only 13,500 years ago.